kmaaallen/bake_book/README.md

 <h2>Credits</h2>
 <h3>Content</h3>
 Recipes used to populate the site were taken from BBC Good Food website and from family and friends.
-For a comprehensive list of these sources please view the resources documentation, available <a href="https://github.com/kmaaallen/bake_book/blob/master/resources">here</a>.
+For a comprehensive list of these sources please view the resources documentation, available <a href="https://github.com/kmaaallen/bake_book/blob/master/resources.md">here</a>.
 <h3>Media</h3>
 The photos used in this site were obtained from google, using an advanced image search, searching for images that were free to use and modify, even commercially.
 For a full list of source images please view the resources document, available <a href="https://github.com/kmaaallen/bake_book/blob/master/resources">here</a>.

 <h2>Acknowledgements</h2>
-Code snippets that have been sourced from elsewhere are documented in my project by comments and below:
+Code snippets that have been sourced from elsewhere are documented in my project by comments and in the resources documentation <a href="https://github.com/kmaaallen/bake_book/blob/master/resources.md">here</a>